BernardGreenberg/MuseScorePlugins/DockArticulate.md

 This plugin does not (yet) replace the older one, whose usage model you might still prefer.
 I'll try to maintain them in parallel; there is no convenient way to share code in this paradigm.

 Note that the use of any other plugin, in particular "dialog"-type plugins such as **appoggiatura.qml** or **TempoChange**, will cause **DockArticulate** to close its panel when the other plugin closes.
-This is currently (3 Oct 2019) a design problem in Qt/MuseScore, and is true of any dock-type plugin.
+This is currently (3 Oct 2019) a design problem in Qt/MuseScore, and is true of any dock-type plugin. **rednote.qml** has been upgraded to ***not*** dismiss open dock plugins in this fashion (although it is not a "dialog"-type plugin).

 Please report problems, especially reproducible cases of failures of other MuseScore functions when the plugin is active (displayed).